KevinCHiggins/MoireTest/README.md

 selectedShape is a bad variable name, confusable with the shape local variable I legitimately make here and there.
 Should be selectedShapeId.

-Gotta head out to the pub now, but I have a BUG: moving the shape up (in order) while it's in the mask, removes the defs clause altogether.
+[FIXED]Gotta head out to the pub now, but I have a BUG: moving the shape up (in order) while it's in the mask, removes the defs clause altogether.

 #### 20/02/20